msdogan/CALVIN-shortcourse/README.md

 https://github.com/ucd-cws/calvin-network-data

-## HOBBES network tools
+## CALVIN network tools

-HOBBES network tool is used to export water network matrix of California from HOBBES database in a format that CALVIN python version can read.
+CALVIN network tool is used to export water network matrix of California from HOBBES database in a format that CALVIN python version can read.

 https://github.com/ucd-cws/calvin-network-tools